smartpricing/queen/website/index.md

     link: /guide/tracing

   - title: Multi-Language Clients
-    details: JavaScript and C++ clients with idiomatic APIs.
+    details: JavaScript, Python, and C++ clients with idiomatic APIs.
 Or use the HTTP API directly from any language.
-Python client coming soon.
     link: /clients/javascript
 ---